1899 Carrabelle hurricane

-The 1899 Carrabelle hurricane caused significant damage in the Dominican Republic and the Florida Panhandle.
+The 1899 Carrabelle hurricane caused significant damage in the Dominican Republic and the Florida Panhandle of the United States.
 The second tropical cyclone and second hurricane of the 1899 Atlantic hurricane season, the storm was first observed south of the Dominican Republic on July 28, 1899.
 Shortly thereafter, it made landfall in Azua Province, Dominican Republic with an intensity equivalent to a Category 1 hurricane on the modern-day Saffir–Simpson hurricane wind scale.
 Early on July 29, the system weakened to a tropical storm, shortly before emerging into the Atlantic Ocean.
 It then moved west-northwestward and remained at the same intensity for the next 24 hours.
 The storm made landfall near Islamorada, Florida on July 30.
 It then brushed Southwest Florida before emerging into the Gulf of Mexico.
 The storm began to re-intensify on July 31 and became a hurricane later that day.
-Early on August 1, it peaked with winds of 100 mph (155 km/h), several hours before making landfall near Apalachicola, Florida at the same intensity.
+Early on August 1, it peaked with winds of 100 mph (155 km/h), several hours before making landfall near Apalachicola, Florida, at the same intensity.
 The storm quickly weakened inland and dissipated over Alabama on August 2.

 In the Dominican Republic, three large schooners were wrecked at Santo Domingo; only one crew member on the three vessels survived.
 "Great" damage was reported along coastal sections of the country while a loss of telegraph service impacted most of interior areas.
 In Florida, damage in the city of Carrabelle was extensive, where only nine houses remained.
 Losses in the city reached approximately $100,000 (1899 USD).
 At least 57 shipping vessels were destroyed; damage from these ships collectively totaled about $375,000.
 Additionally, 13 lumber vessels were beached.
 Many boats at the harbor and the wharfs in Lanark were wrecked; large portions of stores and pavilions in the city were damaged.
 The towns of Curtis Mill and McIntyre were completely destroyed, while the resort city of St. Teresa suffered significant damage.
 Overall, seven deaths were confirmed in Florida and losses in the state reached at least $1 million.